SanliFaez/labphew/docs/source/labphew.logging.rst

 This helps in finding where the logging statement originated from.
 The level of the logger can be modified using setLevel().
 The level is a numeric value, but the logging module has some handy shorthands like logging.INFO.
-Note that the logging level of the logger object can't be lower than the "root level" which can be changed with logging.basicConfig().
+Note that the logging level of the logger object cannot be lower than the "root level" which can be changed with logging.basicConfig().
 More detailed information can be found in the official python logging documentation.